amandakhai/capstone/README.md

 ## I. Background + Problem Statement

-When opening an offline retail store, one of the most important things of highest capital expense to consider is location.
+When opening an brick-and-mortar retail store, one of the most important things of highest capital expense to consider is location.
 Choosing the right location can be detrimental towards the survival of the business.

 This project aims to explore the use of machine learning in determining where to open a coffee shop in the San Francisco Bay Area.

 ## II.
+Methodology

+1. Build classification models to predict whether a venue is a coffee shop or not
+2. Identify venues that would most likely be close to a coffee shop based on the best performing model
+3. Recommend areas based on venues identified which currently does not have a coffee shop nearby

+## III.
 Summary of Execution

    ### a.
 Data Collection and Cleaning
    *[Notebook](./code/1.01-data_collection.ipynb)*